Post Basic Bachelor in Nursing (PBBN): Career Path

 • Meeting the demands of the healthcare industry: PBBN programs prepare graduates to meet the changing demands of the healthcare industry, including the move towards community-based care and the increasing focus on primary care.

-• Career advancement: PBBN program can open up a wide range of career opportunities, including advanced practice nursing, nurse practitioner, nurse educator, and nurse research, among others.
+• Career advancement: The PBBN program can open many career opportunities, including advanced practice nursing, nurse practitioner, nurse educator, and nurse research.

-• Meeting the expectations of regulatory bodies: PBBN program can meet the expectations of regulatory bodies that require nurses to have advanced education in order to practice.
+• Meeting regulatory expectations: The PBBN program can meet regulatory expectations that require nurses to have advanced education to practice.

 FAQ